profsmith89/ctps/_sources/chap17.md

 We're about ready to dig into a ML library and solve our sister's problem, but before we discuss its particulars, I want to describe in general how we're moving work off our plates and on to the machine's.
 At the start of the chapter, we tried to follow a process like this:

 1. We looked at the data and picked one or more features we thought might correlate well with the target variable.
-2. We wrote a script (e.g., `avg_pbbr.py`) that analyzed the data in the data set to see if a pattern existed between our chosen features and the target variable.
+2. We wrote a script (`avg_pbbr.py`) that analyzed the data in the data set to see if a pattern existed between our chosen features and the target variable.
 If not, we returned to step 1.
 3. Using what we learned from the analysis script, we would have filled in the unknown numbers in our decision-tree pseudocode and written a script that takes as input a set of feature values and outputs a predicted target value.
 This would have been the "model" we would have sent to your sister.

 In using this model, your sister probably would find that it didn't do an outstanding job of predicting the selling price of a new home coming on the market.
 This is because the steps we took didn't involve looking for the *best* model we could have built; we simply built *a* model based on the first pattern we found.
 An experienced data scientist would iterate and ask, "Ok, my first model works, but is there a better selection of features (or even a superior statistical approach) that produces a better predictor?"